InitRunner

 FieldTypeDefaultDescription

-env_passthroughlist[str][]Environment variable names to pass into the container (filtered through env scrubbing).
+env_passthroughlist[str][]Env var names to pass into the container, filtered through scrub_env().

-extra_argslist[str][]Additional docker run flags.
-Security-sensitive flags are blocked.
+docker.extra_argslist[str][]Extra docker run flags.
+Security-sensitive flags are rejected.

 FieldTypeDefaultDescription